Legacy software and a lack of real-time data resulted in slow response time when power outages affected customers.

 PSE’s adoption of Splunk has been organic and continues to grow.
 A small team with a limited implementation started monitoring customer-facing websites.
 The team recognized the potential for tackling additional challenges and championed broader adoption across the organization.

 When power outages occur, PSE needs to quickly understand the affected service areas and the number of customers without power.
-Before adopting Splunk, the System Operations team depended on legacy software with limited visibility.
-To solve this, PSE worked with a third-party vendor to build and deploy outage management system (OMS) dashboards utilizing Splunk for Industrial IoT.
+Previously, the System Operations team depended on legacy software with limited visibility.
+To solve this, PSE worked with third-party vendor Arcus Data to leverage splunk for Industrial IoT and deploy a holistic outage management system (OMS).

 Now, with Splunk dashboards providing actionable, real-time information, the team can proactively respond and stay updated about power restoration, reducing call center volume and improving customer satisfaction.
 Splunk has also helped improve PSE’s emergency response during outages — previous dashboards weren’t reliable and the data wasn’t always relevant.
 Splunk dashboards now provide consistent visibility into many data sources that have improved the team’s ability to prioritize when dispatching crews.
 The OMS use case was such a success that PSE is evaluating Splunk for monitoring and aggregating additional data from critical OMS applications to achieve end-to-end health analysis.